bryanhanson/roxut/README.md

 ### Developers/Contributors/Testers

 `tinytest` is used to perform unit tests of `roxut`.
 In this case, there is a test package at `roxut/inst/tinytest/roxutTestPkg`.
-When `roxut` is checked, this test package is used for testing `roxut`, and it is also built, checked and installed to verify everything worked.
+When `roxut` is checked, this test package is used for testing `roxut`, and it is also built and checked to verify everything worked.
+The process is controlled by `roxut/inst/tinytest/test_roxutTestPkg.R`; have a look!

 ### License Information